eat-sleep-code/tiny-tv/README.md

 ## Autostart Tiny TV
 Want to start the Tiny TV program every time you boot your Raspberry Pi?
 Here is how!

-### Via .profile
+### Via *.profile* file
+* Add a line to the very end of ~/.profile such as `tiny-tv 'category' --category 'cartoons'` and save the changes to the file.
+* Restart the Tiny TV.
-* Add a line to the very end of ~/.profile such as `tiny-tv 'category' --category 'cartoons'` restart the Pi.
-Note that this will attempt to start the Tiny TV program every time you login to via SSH, etc.   You may need to press CTRL-C to abort the loading of the application in these instances.
+*Note that this method avoids many permissions issue which may arise when attemptint to use the **systemd** method below.
+However, it will attempt to start the Tiny TV program every time you login to via SSH, etc.   You may need to press CTRL-C to abort the loading of the application in these instances.*

 ### Via systemd:
 * Review `/etc/systemd/system/tiny-tv.service`